lukeslp/cleanupx/_METHODS/final_combined.md

 ```

 ## 2. Blueprint Example
-From `README.md`, this snippet demonstrates how to create and register a custom Flask blueprint, promoting modularity in the application.
+This snippet demonstrates how to create and register a Flask blueprint, promoting application modularity by organizing routes into reusable components.

 ```python
 from flask import Blueprint, jsonify